dibe-sh/cleaner/docs/configuration.md

 If matchRegex is enabled, file_extensions_to_remove can contain regex patterns.
 For example:
  • .temp will match any file that starts with “.temp” just like using `%like%` in SQL.

-By customizing this configuration, you can tailor the Cleaner App to specific project needs.
+By customizing this configuration, you can tailor the Cleaner to specific project needs.